 Although this policy expired at the end of last year, the MOF STA Announcement No.6 has extended it for three more years until December 31, 2023.

-According to Cai Shui No.99, from January 1, 2018 to December 31, 2020, for the R&D expense actually incurred by an enterprise in research and development activities, which has not yet formed intangible assets, nor has it been accrued in current profits and losses, based on deduction of the actual amount as stipulated, 75 percent of the actual amount of the expenses is allowed for additional pre-tax deduction.
+According to Cai Shui No.99, from January 1, 2018 to December 31, 2020, for the R&D expense actually incurred by an enterprise in research and development activities, which has not yet formed intangible assets but has been accrued in current profits and losses, based on deduction of the actual amount as stipulated, 75 percent of the actual amount of the expenses is allowed for additional pre-tax deduction.

 If the R&D expense has formed intangible assets, such intangible assets can be amortized based on 175 percent of the cost incurred.